wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-bird-ardarna.md

 <details>
 <summary>DM Notes</summary>

-<span class="alchemy"> *The adarna bird appears in the Filipino epic poem of the same name by José de la Cruz.
+*The adarna bird appears in the Filipino epic poem of the same name by José de la Cruz.
 [Richard J. Leblanc Jr](http://savevsdragon.blogspot.com/)'s adaptation in the [Creature Compendium](https://www.drivethrurpg.com/product/147588/CC1-Creature-Compendium) is very close to the original.
-For my version, I removed the piercing shriek (too violent for a creature of beauty), made it a fey, and more importantly, added the petrifying shit back from the original story, because it's hilarious. — SaltyGoo* </span>
+For my version, I removed the piercing shriek (too violent for a creature of beauty), made it a fey, and more importantly, added the petrifying shit back from the original story, because it's hilarious. — SaltyGoo*

 </details>